wernert/vscode-get-nix-path/README.md

 # get nix path

-This is the README for your extension "get nix path".
+This extension is premilary usefull on windows
+to get the absolute or relative to workspace root path in nix style:
+with forward slashe like : /path/file.xy

 ## Features